18F/ada-sandbox/pages/page.md

 <details>
     <summary>What does <em>fundamentally alter</em> mean?</summary>
-      A zoo can keep service dogs out of areas where the presence of a dog would be disruptive or cause zoo animals to become agitated.
+       In most settings, a service animal will not fundamentally alter the situation.
+But in some situations, a service dog could change the nature of the service or program.
+For example, a zoo can keep service dogs out of areas where the presence of a dog would cause zoo animals to become agitated.
 Service dogs cannot be restricted from other areas of the zoo.
 </details>

 ## Asking a service animal to leave